mainwp/mainwp/readme.txt

 7. The Groups Screen

 == Changelog ==

+= 1.0.8.1 =
+* Fixed default values for minimum delays between requests
+* Fixed issue that prevented 0 as values for minimum delays between requests

 = 1.0.8 =
 * Added Minimum delay between requests to Settings Advanced Options
 * Added Minimum delay between requests to the same ip Settings Advanced Options
-* Fixed issue with some preimum plugins showing as Trusted in email when not Trusted
+* Fixed issue with some premium plugins showing as Trusted in email when not Trusted
 * Added Wp-Config Page Viewer to Server Information
 * Added new German translations
 * Changed Max Request Error Message to provide link to more information